 Who’s on your ballot?

 We’ve created election pages (below, under “Elections by Locality”) that list who’s on the ballot in each county and city.
-Once the ballot is set, we’ll be sending questionnaires to the candidtes and displaying their answers on those pages.
+However, these won’t be updated until the Department of Elections sets the ballot for the August primary.
+Once the ballot is set, we’ll be sending questionnaires to the candidates and displaying their answers on those pages.

 If you spot any errors or omissions, please let us know at elections@cardinalnews.org.